thabisop/COS802_Final_Project/README.md

 - **Unsupervised VecMap vs supervised Canonical Correlation Analysis (CCA)**

-Monolingual FastText embeddings are trained on Autshumato corpora (EN, AF, TN, NSO) and a Hugging Face Nguni-style corpus for IsiZulu.
+Monolingual FastText embeddings are trained on Autshumato corpora (EN, AF, TN, NSO) and a Hugging Face Nguni corpus for IsiZulu.
 Alignment quality is evaluated intrinsically using bilingual lexicon induction and extrinsically using Named Entity Recognition (NER) with MasakhaNER 2.0 (loaded via Hugging Face).

-All steps are implemented in a single end-to-end notebook:
+All steps are implemented in a single end-to-end notebook to be ran using Google Colab:

 - `COS802_Crosslingual_Embeddings_Autshumato_HF_Pivots_u25738497.ipynb`